Skip to main content

 Step 2:

-• The total “score” for each of the 3x measures across all systems / services that are provided by the authority is calculated.
+• The total “score” for each of the 3x measures across all systems or services which are provided by the authority is calculated.

 • Systems and services that are marked as “Service not provided” are excluded.